List, Create, and Delete Partitions on MBR and GPT Disks

 Introduction

 Welcome to the disk partition management challenge!
-In this challenge, you'll get hands-on experience with fdisk and gdisk, the standard command-line tools for managing disk partitions in Linux.
-You will practice listing, creating, and deleting partitions on a disk, first with a Master Boot Record (MBR) partition table, and then converting it to a GUID Partition Table (GPT) to perform similar tasks.
+In this challenge, you'll get hands-on experience with fdisk, a standard command-line tool for managing disk partitions in Linux.
+You will practice listing, creating, and deleting partitions on a secondary disk, first with a Master Boot Record (MBR) partition table and then with a GUID Partition Table (GPT).

 Mastering these skills is fundamental for any system administrator and is a key topic in the RHCSA (Red Hat Certified System Administrator) exam.